broodjeaap/go-watch/README.md

 # Intro

 GoWatch works through filters, a filter performs operations on the input it recieves.
-Here is an example of a 'Watch' that calculates the lowest and average price of 4090s on NewEgg and notifies the user if the lowest price changed:
+Here is an example of a 'Watch' that calculates the lowest and average price of 4090s from NewEgg and MicroCenter and notifies the user if the lowest price changed:
 ![4090_watch](docs/images/4090_watch.png)

 Note that everything, including scheduling/storing/notifying, is a `filter`.